 You must have a technology protection measure (i.e. filter) on every computer/device in the library with Internet access (public & staff).
 CIPA does NOT apply to patron-owned computers and devices.

-The filter must “protect” users from "visual depictions that are obscene, child pornography, or harmful to minors" [20 U.S.C.
+The filter must prevent access to "visual depictions that are obscene, child pornography, or harmful to minors" [20 U.S.C.
 Section 9134(b)(7)].
 There are several types of filters:

 The choice of which filter to implement is a local decision.
 Here are a couple of guides which offer more specifics on filtering options: